List of Doctor Who novelisations: BBC Books

 In 1996 the BBC chose not to renew Virgin's license for publishing Doctor Who fiction, preferring to bring the novels back in house.
 BBC Books published a novelisation of the 1996 Doctor Who television movie.
 They also published a novelisation of the webcast Scream of the Shalka as part of the Past Doctor Adventures range in 2004.
 From 2012 to 2019, BBC Books published novelisations of the 1970s and 1980s serials Target was unable to publish (The Pirate Planet, City of Death, Shada, Resurrection of the Daleks, and Revelation of the Daleks).
 Novelisations of the unproduced scripts Doctor Who and the Krikkitmen and Doctor Who Meets Scratchman were published in 2018 and 2019 respectively.
+A new adaptation of The Evil of the Daleks written by Frazer Hines was released in 2023.

 BBC Books began reprinting selected Target novelisations starting in July 2011.

 The Target Collection

 Starting in 2018, BBC Books published novelisations of selected episodes of the revived series as part of a range dubbed The Target Collection featuring the Target logo.
 Paperback editions of City of Death, The Pirate Planet, Resurrection of the Daleks, Revelation of the Daleks, and the 1996 television movie were also added to the revived Target range.
 (City of Death and The Pirate Planet were abridged from their previous BBC Books editions.)
-In 2022, printed versions of the previously audiobook-only adaptations by David Fisher of The Stones of Blood and The Androids of Tara were also added to the range.
+In 2022, print versions of the previously audiobook-only adaptations by David Fisher of The Stones of Blood and The Androids of Tara were also added to the range, as was a print edition of the expanded audiobook version of Warriors Gate in 2023.
+The Target Collection was subsequently divided into two series: the Classic Era, comprising books based on stories from the original television series and the revived series through 2022, and the New Era, comprising books based on television stories broadcast since 2023, starting with the three 2023 specials.

 Audiobooks

 In 2005, BBC Audio released unabridged audiobook versions of the first three Frederick Muller novelisations, read by actor William Russell (who played Ian Chesterton).
 Beginning in September 2007, they began releasing further unabridged audiobooks of the Target novelisations at a regular rate.

 An Unearthly Child was set to receive a new novelisation exclusive to audio, read by William Russell, written by Nigel Robinson, and released by AudioGo.
-The audiobook was originally scheduled to be released November 2013, but the release was cancelled due to AudioGo's bankruptcy.
-After being rescheduled for a November 2014 release and then pulled from the schedule, rights issues are currently preventing its release.
+The audiobook was originally scheduled to be released November 2013, but the release was cancelled due to AudioGo's bankruptcy in the same month.
+Rights issues are currently preventing its release.

 Pearson Education

-Pearson Education published adaptations of four Eleventh Doctor stories in 2011 (two of which were photnovelisations) and six Twelfth Doctor stories in 2018 for use in schools.
+Pearson Education published adaptations of four Eleventh Doctor stories in 2011 (two of which were photonovelisations) and six Twelfth Doctor stories in 2018 for use in schools.